imdSaurabh22/imdSaurabh22/README.md

 ### Hi there 👋
-Dedicated and detail-oriented Data And Business Analyst with expertise in Python, MySQL, Tableau, and Advanced Excel.
+Dedicated and detail-oriented Full-Stack Developer with expertise in Python, MySQL, Tableau, and Advanced Excel.
 Proven ability to analyze complex data sets, derive actionable insights, and communicate findings effectively.
 Seeking a challenging position to leverage my skills and contribute to data-driven decision-making.
 A self-starter and a problem-solver with high levels of attention to detail,